stradomus/blog_source/README.md

 # blog_source

-A place for my blog at stradomus.netlify.app
+Where the configuration for my blog at https://stradomus.netlify.app is stored.